George Bogislaus Staël von Holstein

-George Bogislaus Staël von Holstein (6 December 1685 in Narva – 17 December 1763 in Malmö) was a Swedish baron and field marshal.
-He was the Governor of Malmöhus County from 1754 to 1763.
+George Bogislaus Staël von Holstein (6 December 1685 in Narva – 17 December 1763 in Malmö) was a Swedish baron and field marshal who served as Governor of Malmöhus County from 1754 until his death.

 Family

-George Bosiglaus Staël von Holstein was born on 6 December 1685, the son of Lt.
-Col. Johan Staël von Holstein and Julia Helena von der Pahlen.
-He was a member of the Staël von Holstein noble house which had then only recently joined the Swedish nobility.
+Staël von Holstein was the son of Lieutenant Colonel Johan Staël von Holstein and Helena Juliana von der Pahlen.
+He belonged to the Staël von Holstein noble house, which was naturalized into the Swedish House of Nobility in 1652.